asierizqui/asierizqui/README.md

-- 👋 Hi, I’m @asierizqui
+- 👋 Hi, I’m Asier.
-- 👀 I’m interested in Physics Research (Gravitation and Cosmology, Quantum Information, Mathematics, ...)
+- 👀 I’m interested in Quantum Information, Classical and Quantum Gravity and Cosmology, Relativistic Quantum Information, Mathematical Physics, ...
-- 🌱 I’m currently learning Gravitation and Cosmology and Quantum Information
+- 🌱 I’m currently working on the University of the Basque Country.
-- 💞️ I’m looking to collaborate on Physics Research
+- 💞️ I’m looking to collaborate on Physics Research.
-- 📫 Reach me at asierizqui@gmail.com ✨
+- 📫 Reach me at asierizqui@gmail.com ✨.